Program -- Emeritus

 a "Vector," the binary rotation quaternion

-The Solar Journey DVD contains an educational computer animated film on the astronomy of the local neighborhood of the Earth and the Sun developed as part of our NASA-sponsored research work.
-The DVD version containing the Solar Journey animation and supplementary science materials is distributed by Finley-Holiday Films.
+The Solar Journey Movie is an educational computer animated film on the astronomy of the local neighborhood of the Earth and the Sun developed as part of our NASA-sponsored research work.
+A DVD version containing the Solar Journey animation and supplementary science materials exists but is no longer marketed.

 The Eguchi-Hanson metric (Physics Letters 74B, pp. 249--251 (1978)) is a vacuum solution of the Euclidean Einstein equations that is the first known instance of an important class of metrics now commonly referred to as ALE or Asymptotically Locally Euclidean metrics.
 A comprehensive review of Euclidean Einstein metrics and the context of the Eguchi-Hanson metric is given in our 1979 Annals of Physics review article.
 This work won the Second Prize in the 1979 Gravity Research Foundation Competition; see T. Eguchi and A.J.Hanson, "Gravitational Instantons," Journal of General Relativity and Gravitation, 11, pp. 315--320 (1979).